Overview of Kenya Rugby

 greatest ever players.
 Machine has been amongst the top teams in Kenya since

 its formation.
-As of 2011, the team seems to have fallen on hard times as
+Starting in the teen years, the team fell on hard times as

-other teams move towards increasingly professional structures.
-Impala RFC was formed in 1930 and is one of the oldest rugby clubs in
+other teams move towards increasingly professional structures. was formed in 1930 and is one of the oldest rugby clubs in

 Kenya.
 It was formed by ex-students of Prince of Wales school, now known as